innolitics/rdm/rdm/init_files/documents/software_plan.md

 - any risk assessments are reasonable
 - is covered by existing integration tests or includes a new integration test [[62304:5.5.5 and 62304:8.2.3]].

-The developer performing the review should create a GitHub review and record their notes there.
+The developer performing the review should create a {{ workflow.git_host }} review and record their notes there.
 If any changes are requested, address them and re-submit the review once they have been addressed.
-The reviewer must approve the pull request from within the GitHub user interface [[62304:8.2.4.c]].
+The reviewer must approve the pull request from within the {{ workflow.git_host }} user interface [[62304:8.2.4.c]].
 Use the following set of acceptance criteria for your reviews [[62304:5.5.3]]:

 ```
 - [x] Implements change request